 Fractionally younger than Bojan is current Chelsea midfielder Kovacic, whose precocious talent was recognised by Dinamo Zagreb as they threw him into Champions League action as a teenager.

-Having come through an acid test against Real Madrid on his first appearance in the competition, Kovacic would become the second youngest goalscorer in the tournament’s history when he gave Zagreb the lead against French side Lyon.
+Having come through an acid test against Real Madrid on his first appearance in the competition, Kovacic became the second youngest goalscorer in the tournament’s history when he gave Zagreb the lead against French side Lyon.

-The game would ultimately end in disappointment and a humbling 7-1 defeat for the Croatian outfit, though it did little to harm the midfielder’s progress as he would go on to become the club’s youngest ever captain.
+The game ultimately ended in disappointment and a humbling 7-1 defeat for the Croatian outfit, though it did little to harm the midfielder’s progress as he went on to become the club’s youngest ever captain.

 Peter Ofori-Quaye – 17 years, 194 days